 In the examples in the rest of this chapter you are going to use the Map example file.
-The instructions below assume you have a hard disc fitted to your computer; if you do not, you should find out the location of this file from your network manager.

 To find the file, click on the hard disc icon; this displays the contents of the hard disc.
 Double-click on the Tutorials directory; this displays the contents of the directory.
 Now double-click on the DrawTutor directory.